Entomophthora: Life cycle

 Infection occurs when an insect comes in contact with the Entomophthora pathogen.
 Once the insect has been infected, the fungal disease begins its transmission and development throughout the body, causing harm and soon death to the host.
-The stages in which this pathogen undergoes to impact the host and cause harm, is referred to its life cycle.
+The stages this pathogen undergoes to impact the host and cause harm are referred to its life cycle.

-The first stage of the life cycle is infection, referring to the invasion of micro-organisms into a genome, these micro-organisms are foreign to the body.
+The first stage of the life cycle is infection, referring to the invasion of micro-organisms into a genome.
+These micro-organisms are foreign to the body.
 Within this stage, the host come in contact with a conidia – a type of reproductive spore through touch or ingestion.
-When the conidia is within the host’s body, it beings to germinate.
+When the conidia is within the host's body, it begins to germinate.
 Germination refers to the process in which an organism grows from a spore.
-Here, the conidia present within the body begins to produce hyphae, these act like the roots of the fungi as they grow and branch out within the body of the host.
-Ultimately initiating the spread of the pathogen throughout the insect.
+Here, the conidia present within the body begins to produce hyphae, which act like the roots of the fungi as they grow and branch out within the body of the host, ultimately initiating the spread of the pathogen throughout the insect.

-The next stage of the pathogen’s life cycle is incubation; this is the period of time between the insect's first exposure to the pathogen and the occurrence of the first symptom.
+The next stage of the pathogen's life cycle is incubation; this is the period of time between the insect's first exposure to the pathogen and the occurrence of the first symptom.
 Within this period the internal hyphae combine digestive enzymes and utilise pressure to penetrate through a number of cuticle layers of the host.
 This allows for the spread of the pathogen throughout the whole body of the host, infecting the insects blood and tissue.
-The fungal cells are able to absorb water and nutrients from the hosts body ensuring the pathogen’s survival.
+The fungal cells are able to absorb water and nutrients from the host's body, ensuring the pathogen's survival.